Acceptance of an applicant into one of the College’s programs.

 A system for identifying course levels.
 Courses numbered 10, 11, and 12 are high school courses, Grades 10, 11 and 12 respectively.
 Courses numbered 100-199 are first year university courses.
 Courses numbered 200-299 are second year courses.
 Courses with numbers beginning with 0 are non-credit.

-Non-credit courses (such as English 099) are not included when tallying the total credits required for completion of academic credentials (such as an Associate Degree or Dogwood Diploma) but will be assigned credits for fee assessment purposes and calculation of Semester GPA.
+Non-credit courses (such as English 099) are not included when tallying the total credits required for completion of academic credentials (such as an Associate Degree or Dogwood Diploma) but count towards full-time student status and will be assigned credits for fee assessment purposes and calculation of Semester GPA.

 Each semester the College offers a small number of (2nd year level UT) courses by Directed Study.
 These courses are open to students who have completed 30 credits and have a min Cumulative GPA of 2.3.
 Students on probation are not usually allowed to register in courses offered by Directed Study.
 DS courses generally meet for a minimum of 2 hours per week at a time that is mutually acceptable to instructor and students.
 DS courses will have no more than 7 registrants.
 Tuition fees are the same as for a regular course.